Trekkers during Everest Base Camp Trek

 20. Be sensitive to altitude sickness symptoms

 Altitude sickness is a common problem during hiking in the mountains.
-Usually, this problem arises on hikes of over 3500 meters.
-The highest elevation of the Everest Base Camp Trek is 5545 meters, so there are high chances of altitude sickness problems because of carelessness.
-The primary symptoms are a headache, often with loss of appetite, nausea, vomiting, tiredness, disturbed sleep, dizziness, etc. You need to consult your guide if your body shows these signs.
-Drinking plenty of water and garlic soup and using Diamox may reduce this sickness problem; descending is the best option for treatment.
+Usually, this problem occurs on hikes above 3500 meters.
+The highest elevation on the Everest Base Camp Trek is 5545 meters, so there is a high risk of altitude sickness if you are careless.
+The primary symptoms include headache, often with loss of appetite, nausea, vomiting, tiredness, disturbed sleep, and dizziness.
+You need to consult your guide if your body shows these signs.
+Drinking plenty of water, having garlic soup, and using Diamox may reduce this sickness; descending is the best option for treatment.

 21. The accommodation is basic but comfy